azlev/rust-sql-exporter/README.md

 An exporter is a short project and I found it a good way to learn rust.

+Also it mix 2 different behaviours:

+* Synchronous queries: suitable for most monitoring queries.
+They are executed during the request
+* Interval-based queries: suitable for long queries, usually business queries.
+They are executed in a separated context and merged with the synchronous queries

 ## How to use it

 ```